silentdiverchris/Jiminy/README.md

 ## Overview
 A custom to-do system that watches MarkDown files in a set of nominated directories, scans through new and changed ones to gather custom tags from an expandable GTD-esque set, combines them and generates one or more highly configurable static HTML and/or JSON outputs from templates.

+It's pretty basic at the moment but it is also fast, clean, very configurable and the output is 100% portable.
+I am essentially developing it to suit my needs rather than trying to provide a utility that is ideal for everyone.

+Feel free to suggest improvements and tweaks that would make it more useful to you but please bear in mind that I'm not attempting to rewrite OneNote.

 ## Why
 Over the years I've used numerous systems to organise the things I needed to do, such as EverNote, OneNote, BoostNote and a few others, mainly trying to shoehorn in a personalised version of the GTD system into a host that seemed to prefer that I didn't.